plewis/plewis.github.io/phylogenetics/lab-bamm.md

 ### Loading the sampled event data

+Transfer the following files from the *bammlab* directory on the cluster to your local laptop: *mcmc_out.txt*, *event_data.txt*, and _yule.txt_

-You should have these files in your current working directory on your local computer:
+You should now have these files in your current working directory on your local computer:

     BAMM.Rmd
     mcmc_out.txt
     event_data.txt
     yule.txt

-The *mcmc_out.txt*, *event_data.txt*, and _yule.txt_ files will need to be moved from the cluster to your local laptop.

 ### Trace plot